microsoft/LightGBM/docs/GPU-Windows.rst

 .. image:: ./_static/images/screenshot-mingw-installation.png
    :align: center
    :target: ./_static/images/screenshot-mingw-installation.png
+   :alt: A screenshot of the Min G. W. installation setup settings window

 Then, add to your PATH the following (to adjust to your MinGW version):